sparksammy/locast2dvr/README.md

 ## Prerequisites
 - Python >= 3.6
-- An active locast.org account with an active donation is optional, this version of locast2dvr allows you to stream without a donation, but it is limited to 5 minutes (without looping the stream, at least).
+- An active locast.org account with an active donation is optional, this version of locast2dvr allows you to stream without a donation, but it is limited to 5 minutes (without looping the stream, at least) and thus DVR has some issues with the free version (or so I have heard).
 - [ffmpeg](https://ffmpeg.org/) installed and available on your `$PATH`.